VanBortleLab/dominatR/README.md

 ![](man/figures/nd.png)

-### Note
+## Note

-`dominatR` does not compute any significance/p-values for any observation.
+`dominatR` does not compute any significance/p-values.
 It serves as a tool for effective data visualization where dominance patterns serve of interest.